eneko/eneko.github.io/_posts/2016-02-04-creating-swift-frameworks-for-ios-osx-and-tvos.md

 project will already contains a target for iOS.
 In my experience, I found it easier to just remove that target than to rename it and the files associated.

-To remove a target, we need to:

-1. Select the framework and unit test targets, and delete them.
+Select the framework and unit test targets on the project target list and delete them by pressing on the `-` button at the bottom of the target list.

 ![Remove Targets](/media/swift-frameworks/4-remove-targets.png)
 *Remove both framework and unit tests targets*

-2. Select the project source files, and delete them.
+On the project navigator, select the project source files, including the group, and delete them.
+When asked, select "Move to trash".

 ![Remove Framework Sources](/media/swift-frameworks/5-remove-sources.png)
 *Remove framework sources*

-3. Select the unit test source files, and delete them.
+Select the unit test source files, including the group, and delete them.
+When asked, select "Move to trash".

 ![Remove Unit Test Sources](/media/swift-frameworks/6-remove-test-sources.png) *Remove unit test sources*

 ### Adding a target for iOS
 Now that our project has no targets, we are going to add three targets.
-To add a new target for iOS, select the '+' icon on the project target list.
-Then choose `iOS -> Framework & Library`.
+To add a new target for iOS, select the `+` icon on the project target list, or `File -> New -> Target...`.
+Then choose
+`iOS -> Framework & Library -> Cocoa Touch Framework`.

 ![Add iOS Framework Target](/media/swift-frameworks/7-add-ios-target.png) *Add new iOS Framework target*